Alien Legion: TV and film attempts

 In 1995, Potts wrote a screenplay for an Alien Legion television adaptation, which was optioned in 1996 by MGM.
 Bob Gale (screenwriter of Back to the Future) wrote the pilot script.
 After MGM stopped development of the series, the property was then optioned by Dimension Films, but the series was cancelled due to management changes.
 Alien Legion was later developed by Mainframe Studios, who was seeking another science fiction property after ReBoot, and Potts was hired as executive editor to develop the animated version.

 Through his friendship with producer Boaz Yakin, which began with their collaboration on early drafts of the first Punisher film, Potts' Alien Legion screenplay was optioned in 2009 by producer Jerry Bruckheimer and The Walt Disney Company.
 In 2010, Bruckheimer exercised the option, buying the screenplay and assigning Game of Thrones showrunner David Benioff to do a rewrite.
 Benioff, who was a fan of the comic series as a child, completed three drafts of the script before he was removed from the project.
 Potts introduced Tim Miller to the producers, who then declined the project due to creative differences with Disney.
-Potts states that he is continuing to develop Alien Legion with other partners.
+Potts stated that he was continuing to develop Alien Legion with other partners.

 In 2023, the rights were picked up by Warner Bros., with Miller slated to direct an adaptation.